zio/zio-quill/CASSANDRA.md

 ```

 Phantom allows the user certain level of composability, but it gets a bit verbose due to the nature of the DSL.
-However, phantom does not encourage this inherent duplication of concern because it doesn't add any value
+However, phantom does not encourage this pattern, and instead prefers to allow duplication of queries.
-to an application, and instead generally prefers to duplicate from the start.

-On a character count, this is likely to be the shortest approach of all frameworks.
+If the concern here is only the amount of typing effort, Quill and Phantom are on par.

 ```scala
     def getAllByCountry(country: String): Future[List[WeatherStation]] =